 John Denver biography

-Singer-songwriter.
-Born Henry John Deutschendorf Jr., on December 31, 1943, in Roswell, New Mexico, to parents Henry John and Erma.
+Singer-songwriter John Denver was born Henry John Deutschendorf Jr., on December 31, 1943, in Roswell, New Mexico, to parents Henry John and Erma.
 As a teenager, Denver received his first guitar, a 1910 Gibson acoustic, as a gift from his grandmother.
-He attended the Texas Technical University from 1961-1964, but dropped out before completing his studies.
+He attended the Texas Technical University from 1961-64, but dropped out before completing his studies.
 In 1965, after traveling to New York City and successfully auditioning for the Chad Mitchell Trio, he began performing with the group until 1968.

 With his wholesome good looks and down-to-earth appeal, Denver was considered the golden boy of folk music.
 Soon he was playing to sold-out crowds in stadiums across the country.
-The most successful albums of his career included Poems, Prayers, and Promises (1971), which featured the hit: "Take Me Home, Country Roads;" Rocky Mountain High (1972), and Back Home Again (1974) featuring the title track, "Annie’s Song," and "Thank God I’m A Country Boy."
+The most successful albums of his career were Poems, Prayers, and Promises (1971)—which featured the hit "Take Me Home, Country Roads"—Rocky Mountain High (1972) and Back Home Again (1974)—which featured the tracks "Annie's Song" and "Thank God I'm A Country Boy."

 Awards and Death

 Among numerous awards and recognition for his musical achievements, he received the Top Male Recording Artist Award from Record World magazine for 1974-75.
 Also in 1975, he was named the Country Music Association Entertainer of the Year.